jgomezve/aci-chatbot/README.md

 Follow these instruction after installing ngrok:

 * Start the ngrok service stating the port the bot server listens to.
-By default is listens to por **7001**, however if you are using the docker container you shoudl list the port used for port-forwarding.
+By default the application listens to por **7001**, however if you are using the docker container you should state here Docker host port.

-        ./ngrok http <bot_pot> --region=eu
+        ./ngrok http <bot_port> --region=eu

 ```
 ngrok by @inconshreveable